lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Exporting current resource policy as CSV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to save the current resource policy as a file, then click 'Tools' menu in left top of each tab.
+To save the current resource policy as a file, click on the 'Tools' menu located at the top left of each tab.
+Once you click the menu, download dialog will appear.
-By clicking the menu, you can see the download file dialog.

 .. image:: keypair_export.png
    :width: 350